sebastianlarisch/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-product.md

 ### Collector module (Zed)
 Update the query that aggregates the product data and aggregation/processing logic.

-Add `product_country` to the data set that goes to Redis.
+Add `product_country` to the dataset that goes to Redis.

 Run the collectors to bring data to Redis.